Vikas-Rathod1/Github_Tutorial/README.md

 # Github_Tutorial
-In this Tutorial i will cover all the GitHub related contents.
+In this Tutorial, I will cover all the GitHub-related content.